LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ### 2. Test the Python Environment

-After confirming that the AWS CLI is working correctly, we now test the Python environment using **`boto3`**, the AWS SDK for Python.
-This allows us to interact with AWS services programmatically through Python.
+After confirming that the AWS CLI is working correctly, we now test the Python environment using **`boto3`**, the AWS SDK for Python language.

 The following Python code connects to the AWS EC2 service and retrieves the available regions, similar to the CLI test but now within the Python environment: